 New Years Eve in Makati

-A friend of mine got in a wee bit of trouble one New Years Eve in Makati.
-He was accused of grabbing a girls’ ass, he refuse to “pay her off” to keep her from calling the cops.
+A friend of mine got in a wee bit of trouble on New Year’s Eve in Makati.
+He was accused of grabbing a girls’ ass, he refuses to “pay her off” to keep her from calling the cops.
 Now, whether he did ass-grab or not is moot.
 As soon as the police arrived, the price also went up since there will now be more to be paid.
 The price at this point was P5,000, about $100.

-Still he he did not want to pay for something he did not do so off they went to the Police Man station.
-At this point more people to pay and the price will go up.
+Still, he did not want to pay for something he did not do so off they went to the Police Man station.
+At this point, more people to pay and the price will go up.

 My advice always is…PAY THE FIRST PERSON and walk away.
 They have NOTHING better to do and whether you did something wrong or not is irrelevant.
 Also, it is usually small money, comparatively.
 Pay up and walk away.

 When you are at the Police Station, calling your embassy won’t save you either.
 All it can do is ensure you receive “due process”.
 This means that you can no longer buy your way out since the Embassy will have its eye on you.
 If this happens, you’ll be stuck in jail until the issue is resolved and that can be years.